geeksloth/geeksloth/README.md

 ---

-# 👋 Hi, I'm Mr. GeekSloth
+# 👋 Hi, I'm GeekSloth

 > Bridging research and real-world applications with mathematics, embedded intelligence, and secure computation.